Foolish Lullaby

-"Foolish Lullaby" is a song by Laura Branigan from her fourth album, Hold Me (1985).
-It was written by Jack White and Mark Spiro, and produced by White.
-It was later covered by Paul Anka and retitled "It's Hard to Say Goodbye".
+"Foolish Lullaby" is a song by Laura Branigan from her fourth studio album, Hold Me (1985).
+Written by Jack White and Mark Spiro and produced by White, the track was later reworked by Paul Anka under the title "It's Hard to Say Goodbye".

 Paul Anka versions

 Paul Anka 1993 versions

 In 1993, Paul Anka rewrote "Foolish Lullaby" and recorded it as "It's Hard to Say Goodbye".
-It was produced by C+C Music Factory.
-This solo version was included on his 1993 album, Face in the Mirror.
-He also recorded it as a duet with Filipino singer Regine Velasquez, which was featured on the Asian edition of Face in the Mirror and also on Velasquez's 1993 album, Reason Enough.
+Produced by C+C Music Factory, the song appeared on his album Face in the Mirror.
+Anka also recorded a duet version with Filipino singer Regine Velasquez for the Asian edition of Face in the Mirror and for Velasquez's 1993 album Reason Enough.

 Paul Anka and Celine Dion versions

-In 1996, Anka and Celine Dion recorded a bilingual version of "It's Hard to Say Goodbye", in which Dion sings in Spanish and Anka in English.
+In 1996, Anka and Celine Dion recorded a bilingual version of "It's Hard to Say Goodbye", with Dion singing in Spanish and Anka in English.
 The Spanish lyrics were written by Adrian Posse and Humberto Gatica, and the track was produced by David Foster.
-Titled "Mejor Decir Adiós", the song was included on Anka's Amigos album, released on July 30, 1996.
+Titled "Mejor Decir Adiós", it appeared on Anka's album Amigos, released on July 30, 1996.

-In 1998, Anka and Dion recorded "It's Hard to Say Goodbye" as a duet in English.
-This version was produced by Foster and Gatica, and included on Anka's A Body of Work album, issued on September 22, 1998.
-"It's Hard to Say Goodbye" was released as a promotional single for US adult contemporary radio stations in January 1999.
-It included a short radio version of the song lasting four minutes and sixteen seconds.
+In 1998, Anka and Dion recorded an English‑language duet version of "It's Hard to Say Goodbye".
+Produced by Foster and Gatica, it was included on Anka's album A Body of Work, issued on September 22, 1998.
+The song was released as a promotional single to US adult contemporary radio in January 1999.
+The single included a shortened radio edit running four minutes and sixteen seconds.

 Critical reception

-Chuck Taylor from Billboard magazine praised the track in his review and compared it to Barbra Streisand and Neil Diamond's duet "You Don't Bring Me Flowers".
+Chuck Taylor of Billboard praised the duet and compared it to Barbra Streisand and Neil Diamond's "You Don't Bring Me Flowers".

 Commercial performance

-In March 1999, Fred Bronson from Billboard wondered if with "It's Hard to Say Goodbye" Dion could soon have three duets on the Adult Contempotrary chart, as she was already charting with "I'm Your Angel" and "The Prayer".
-Eventually, "It's Hard to Say Goodbye" did not enter Billboards Adult Contemporary top 25 chart, but it reached number 26 on the Radio & Records Adult Contemporary top 30 chart.
+In March 1999, Fred Bronson of Billboard noted that Dion might soon have three duets on the Adult Contemporary chart, as she was already charting with "I'm Your Angel" and "The Prayer".
+Although "It's Hard to Say Goodbye" did not enter the Billboard Adult Contemporary top 25, it reached number 26 on the Radio & Records Adult Contemporary top 30 chart.